Updated: October 27th, 2014

 Use the mammoth / elephant brushes as layers

 They can also be used in separate channels such as red channel and green blue (as well as cyan, magenta etc) channel etc, so they can become instantly multi-colored.
 You can also apply effect to the elephant / mammoth brushes in different channels and merge them into standard RGB etc

 Saving the elephant / mammoth brushes

 What do I get with the elephant / mammoth brushes ?

-On buying the elephant / mammoth brushes for Photoshop / elements etc you receive the link to the ZIP and the ZIP includes the elephant / mammoth brushes in ABR Photoshop and / or PNG along with notes and gallery of all the elephant / mammoth brush strokes as well as a serial number for any update of the elephant / mammoth brushes.
-You should be able to expand the elephant / mammoth brushes ZIP without any extra software but if you do need some software to expand the file, stuffit expander is a good application to use which can be found on the Smith Micro website - also home to Poser 3D application.
+You should be able to expand the compressed ZIP without any extra software but if you do need some software to expand the file, stuffit expander is a good application to use which can be found on the Smith Micro website - also home to Poser 3D application.

 Elephant / mammoth brushes and PS Styles

 Where can I get more information about Adobe PS and others ?

 The best source for any information about Adobe Photoshop and the Adobe PS Elements brushes via the adobe.com website.
 Information about the mammoth brushes for Adobe ® Photoshop ® is best via the graphicxtras.com website.
 You can also find more about the psp brushes on the corel.com website.
 For the GIMP brushes, I would suggest the gimp.org site.
 For other mammoth brushes, perhaps check out the excellent deviantart.com website